EthanPerello/detective-game/README.md

 Post-jam, the following features are planned to expand depth and replayability:

-- 🧩 More cases with branching narratives
+- 🧩 More cases and more suspects
 - 🧠 Procedurally generated mysteries powered by AI
 - 🕒 Solve-time tracking and global statistics
 - 🎖 Tokenized case completions